 Remember, different data is governed by different regulations in different jurisdictions.
 For a business operating in several jurisdictions, they have to meet the regulations set in each jurisdiction to avoid hefty fines or possible lawsuits.
 To achieve a smooth data profiling process, the analyst has to harmonize the data to all meet the regulations while still remaining useful to the analysis process.
 Lack of harmonization can lead to incomplete data sets being available for the next step of the analysis plan.
 An organization should involve the legal department or someone who is familiar with the jurisdiction laws while deciding which data will be made available to the analyst.
 The analyst and the legal team should be in agreement on how the affected data will be accessed and utilized.

 Ensure that the target data meet privacy regulations.
 Consult the organization to get a list of the data they collect and the privacy requirements of that data.
 For instance, medical records are private in most countries, and allowing access to them can lead to a gross violation of the patient’s privacy.
 The analyst in this case should only request for medical findings and general patients’ details such as gender and payment method used.
 In the recent past, many people have successfully sued companies for violation of their privacy rights while handling the consumers’ data.

 A thorough analysis of the privacy data that is going to be used and how it is going to be used should be undertaken at this stage.
 Any potential violations should be addressed this early before they become a legal problem for the organizations.
 An analyst must exercise restraint in selecting the depth of the data that they wish to use to do their analysis.
 While private data can significantly enrich an analysis report, it can damage the organization’s integrity in the eyes of the partners and clients.
-Steps that can be taken by an analyst in order to gain important information while still protecting the privacy of personal data:
+Steps to data profiling that can be taken by an analyst in order to gain important information while still protecting the privacy of personal data: